LemesoftNostalgic/sprint-o-matic/README.md

 Low hanging fruits:

 * more external maps linked to the map listing (see above)
+* Allow publication of a set of fixed track designs for a map
 * Android (buildozer spec exists, does not fully work yet)
 * gradient slow terrain, for better modeling of staircases and hills
-* marking for sheds and tunnels
+* marking for sheds and tunnels, so that you can run under the surface
-* artificial forbidden area (purple symbol)
 * graphics beautification
-* allow 3rd parties such as teams to host their own map listing
-* sprint rogaining mode (collect contols in any order, time limit)
+* Score-O mode (collect contols with score in any order, time limit)

 A bit more involved:

-* 3d (human eye is more sensitive to quality when the content is 3d, therefore this requires more polishing than 2d)
-* multiplayer (might have to be a paid subcription to cover the server costs)
+* events/multiplayer support (might have to be a paid subcription to cover the server costs)
 * automatic creation of terrain descriptions.
 With sprint orienteering maps, the black color is a problem.
 It is used for symbols that you can run through and symbols that you can't run through.
 There is even some variation from map to map, which makes it difficult for a computer program to determine the meaning of the markings.
+* 3d (human eye is more sensitive to quality when the content is 3d, therefore this requires more polishing than 2d)
 * Integration to a geographical database.
 Exercise "everywhere".